ligitacy/asl/README.md

 Loading a save is not detected.
 If you start your run by loading a save, don't start your timer until the first autosave.

+# Legacy of Kain: Defiance Autosplitter by TheDuriel and blastedt

+Autosplitting, start, and reset available.
+Code by me and memory addresses found by TheDuriel.
+Feel free to contact either of us in event of failure.

+The timer starts when you begin moving in the first level.
+It splits when you first enter certain maps.
+It is extremely trivial to add more potential splits.
+If you'd like your splits to be added, compile a list and message me on Steam or Discord.

 # CHANGELOG:

 ## Fable